TyTyx/Program-Language-Design-Semantics/README.md

 # Program-Language-Design-Semantics

-Repository looking at work from one of my current modules in college; Programming Language Design and Semantics.
+Repository for 'Programming Language Design and Semantics' module.

-The main focus being on Functional Programming with Lambda Calculus.
+Focusing on Functional Programming with Lambda Calculus.

 Langauges include:
   - Scheme.